canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-vm.md

 multipass shell mycore22
 ```

 You are now operating within the Ubuntu Core environment.
-See [First steps with Ubuntu Core](/how-to-guides/using-ubuntu-core) for suggestions on what to try.
+See {ref}`First steps with Ubuntu Core <how-to-guides-using-ubuntu-core>` for suggestions on what to try.